 Your designated administrator should sign up for Parsec for Teams and choose the number of seats your company will need.
 Add a corporate credit card and save the details before creating your team.

 Installing Parsec on your office workstations can be done via the installation GUI or command line.
+If you'd like to assign the machine at installation, please reference the Teams Computers article.

 If you're installing via the installation GUI, you need to install Parsec for Windows.
 Once the account logged into Parsec on the computer is on your team, the computer will be hosting in Teams mode, which comes with the additional security to block incoming connection attempts from anyone who is not on your team or in your group.